McCain's brain tumour is particularly aggressive type

 AGGRESSIVE CANCER

-McCain's doctors at the Mayo Clinic said they managed to remove all the
+McCain's doctors at the Mayo Clinic said they managed to remove all of the

 Still, a